plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 There are some optional Plausible features that we recommend you enable too.
 Here's a look at those.

-### How to track external link clicks
+## How to track external link clicks

 Outbound links play a significant role on the open web, but how do you track clicks on outbound links using your WordPress analytics?
-Plausible Analytics plugin can help you automate external link click tracking on your WordPress site..
+Plausible Analytics plugin can help you automate external link click tracking on your WordPress site.

 Outbound link clicks won’t show up automatically in your Plausible dashboard.
 You’ll have to configure the goal for them to show up.
 Here's how:

-* To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "Goals" section.
+* To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "Goals" section
 * You should see a prompt to add a goal.
-Click on the "+ Add goal" button to go to the goal creation form.
+Click on the "+ Add goal" button to go to the goal creation form

 ![Visit the "Goals" section in your Plausible account](/docs/img/goal-conversions.png)

-* Select Custom event as the goal trigger and enter this exact name: `Outbound Link: Click`.
+* Select Custom event as the goal trigger and enter this exact name: **Outbound Link: Click**

 ![Select Custom event and create a goal](/docs/img/outbound-link-click-goal.png)

-* Next, click on the "Add goal" button and you’ll be taken back to the Goals page.
+* Next, click on the "Add goal" button and you’ll be taken back to the Goals page

 After you've completed this process, all the external link clicks will start being tracked and will be displayed in the "Goal Conversions" report of your Plausible Analytics dashboard.